Bring Your Own Image (BYOI)

 Bringing Your Own Hyper-V

-You can bring your own operating system images or older operating systems, such as Windows Server 2003 and Windows Server 2008, using Hyper-V on bare metal instances.
+You can bring your own operating system images or older operating system, such as Windows Server 2016 using Hyper-V on bare metal instances.

 To bring your own Hyper-V, first create a bare metal instance using the Windows Server Datacenter platform image.
 Oracle Cloud Infrastructure will issue a license for Windows Server when the instance is launched.
 Then, copy your on-premises guest OS to Hyper-V on the bare metal instance.
 No additional license is required because Windows Server Datacenter includes unlimited virtual machines.